Skip to content

 app.route('/api', subRouter)

-Hono encapsulate side-effect of a plugin
+Hono encapsulates side-effects of a plugin

 ts